 Candidates seeking a state office and committees that make contributions to state candidates are subject to contribution limits from a single source.
 Beginning January 1, 2021 a state campaign contribution limit will by default apply to city and county candidates when the city or county does not have laws addressing a contribution limit on such candidates.
-(Sections 85301 - 85303.)
-Contributions from affiliated entities are aggregated for purposes of the limits.
-(Regulation 18215.1.)
+(GC §§ 85301 - 85303.)
 The chart below shows the current limits per contributor for state offices and city and county candidates when the city or county does not have laws addressing a contribution limit on such candidates.
 The primary, general, special, and special run-off elections are considered separate elections.
 Contribution limits to candidates apply to each election.
 Contribution limits to officeholder and other committees apply on a calendar year basis.
-Contact your city or county about contribution limits for local offices, state campaign contribution limit will by default apply to city and county candidates when the city or county does not have laws addressing a contribution limit on such candidates.
+Contact your city or county about contribution limits for local offices, state campaign contribution limit will by default apply to city and county candidates when the city or county does not have laws addressing a contribution limits for local offices, state campaign contribution limit will by default apply to city and county candidates when the city or county does not have laws addressing a contribution limit on such candidates when the city or county does not have laws addressing a contribution limit on such candidates when the city or county does not have laws addressing a contribution limit on such candidates when the city or county does not have laws addressing a contribution limit on such candidates.